Understanding Maximum Part Life and Average Life Achieved

 ]

-In this scenario, the average life achieved is 835.3 hours, and the maximum life is 1100 hours.
-Plugging in these values:
+In this situation, the average life achieved is 835.3 hours, and our maximum life is 1,100 hours.
+Let’s get our hands dirty with some calculations, shall we?

 [